ibm-cloud-docs/AnalyticsEngine/Retrieve-service-credentials-and-service-end-points.md

 To create a service key, enter the following command:

 ```
-bx resource service-key-create <your_service_key_name> <role> --instance-name <your_service_instance_name>
+ibmcloud resource service-key-create <your_service_key_name> <role> --instance-name <your_service_instance_name>
 ```
 where:
 - `<your_service_instance_name>` is the name of the service instance you  specified when creating the cluster.
-You can use `bx resource service-instances` to find all your service instance names.
+You can use `ibmcloud resource service-instances` to find all your service instance names.
 - `<your_service_key_name>` is any name that you want to refer your key as.
 This name is used to retrieve service keys.
 - `<role>` is the role you assigned to the IAM API key which was  generated for the service credentials.
 You will be able to perform only those operations that are permitted for the chosen role.
-For more details on the roles required to perform an operation, refer to section *Required IAM permissions* [here](./granting-permissions-to-users.html).
+For more details on the roles required to perform an operation, refer to section *Required IAM permissions* [here](/docs/services/AnalyticsEngine/granting-permissions-to-users.html).

 Expected response: